by Janis / 0 comments - Orginally published:29th March 2019

 Piazza della Repubblica

 Just south of Piazza della Repubblica is the bronze fountain sculpture of Porcellino (piglet).
-Although this is a replica of the original, it’s very popular with tourist to rub its snout for good luck or ensuring that you’ll return to Florence.
+Although this is a replica of the original, it’s very popular with tourists to rub its snout for good luck or ensure that you’ll return to Florence.

 Porcellino sculpture